-TRUMP & BIDEN ON KEY IMMIGRATION POLICY AREAS
+TRUMP & HARRIS ON KEY IMMIGRATION POLICY AREAS

 As the 2024 election approaches, immigration remains a central issue.
-President Joe Biden and former President Donald Trump, the two leading candidates for president, have presented markedly different approaches to immigration and its value to the United States.
+Vice President Kamala Harris and former President Donald Trump have presented markedly different approaches to immigration and its value to the United States.
 Voters will have an opportunity to study each candidate's views and decide our nation's approach to immigration policy for the foreseeable future.